 According to the dictionary, cultural appropriation is “the unacknowledged or inappropriate adoption of the customs, practices, ideas, etc. of one people or society by members of another and typically more dominant people or society.”
 The keywords here is dominant.
 When the taker has the power, the one being taken from can scarcely object.
 Barriers to objection can sometimes be so high that the takers are never confronted and never even recognize that they are taking.
 Therefore members of dominant groups must work to recognize when they are abusing power, and must rectify matters.
 This is what Ravenwood’s Cultural Appropriation policy intends to do.

 The use of appropriated culture by the dominant culture causes a lot of problems.
-It trivializes the cultures of IBPOC people by taking elements out of their ancestral context and into the white colonial context.
+It trivializes the cultures of IBPOC people by taking elements out of their ancestral context and into the colonial context.
 It reduces cultural elements to offensive caricatures of themselves, and creates stereotypes and unconscious bias.
 Additionally it can exoticize IBPOC cultures and set up an us-vs-them division.
 On an epidemiologic level it results in measurable psychological harm to IBPOC individuals and populations.

 The act of appropriating culture causes problems too.
 Taking something without asking implies that the owner does not deserve ownership.
 This idea is the essence of colonization, the idea that the resource wasn’t being used in its original context, so settler-colonists might as well make use of it on their terms.
-This belief reinforces the cultural silencing of IBPOC people, a silencing that enables white people to engage in guiltless greed and the taking of what isn’t theirs.
+This belief reinforces the cultural silencing of IBPOC people, a silencing that enables colonial cultures to engage in guiltless greed and the taking of what isn’t theirs.

 As it states in Article 11 of the UN Declaration of the Rights of Indigenous Peoples, indigenous people have a right to control the stories, songs, and knowledge of their own culture.
 The impulse to take anyway, the impulse that says it’s harmless, the impulse that says summer camps deserve to have a connective song even though we don’t have express permission to sing it, is the same impulse that over-harvests natural resources.
 This is even the same impulse that enslaves human beings.
 It is this sense of entitlement, privilege, and deafness to the word “no” that got us into this culturally destructive place to begin with.